 In both Cycle 1 and Cycle 2 of the CalTPA, candidates are asked to introduce their students in the Getting to Know Your Students Template.
-Here, candidates are asked about English learners and students with IEPs or 504 plans or identified as GATE.
-Knowing this information helps candidates plan adaptations (accommodations and/or modifications) based upon the assets and needs of the above identified students, in addition to students with different academic or social-emotional development abilities (who can be found in every classroom).
-Candidates need to clearly articulate what adaptations (accommodations and/or modifications) they plan to employ within their lesson(s) and why.
-Adaptations (accommodations and/or modifications) describing what candidates will do to support the range of learners in their class (e.g., English learners; students with IEPs or 504 plans, or identified GATE; students whose life experiences may result in the need for additional academic or emotional support) should be specific and unique to the assets/needs of their individual students; candidates should avoid generic responses such as "student will work with a partner," as this statement does not clearly explain how it benefits students in achieving the learning goals.
-Meeting the needs of individual learners appears in multiple rubrics; adaptations (accommodations and/or modifications) should be addressed throughout all parts of each cycle.
+Here, candidates are asked about English learners, Standard English learners, and students with IEP or 504 plans or identified as GATE.
+Knowing this information helps candidates plan adaptations based upon the assets and needs of the above identified students, in addition to students with different academic or social-emotional development abilities (who can be found in every classroom).
+Candidates need to clearly articulate what adaptations they plan to employ within their lesson(s) and why.
+Adaptations describing what candidates will do to support the range of learners in their class (e.g., English learners; students with IEPs or 504 plans, or identified GATE; students whose life experiences may result in the need for additional academic or emotional support) should be specific and unique to the assets/needs of their individual students; candidates should avoid generic responses such as "student will work with a partner" as this statement does not clearly explain how it benefits students in achieving the learning goals.
+Meeting the needs of individual learners appears in multiple rubrics; adaptations should be addressed throughout all parts of each cycle.